philipwalton/blog/_articles/why-bem.md

 ## Learning from JavaScript

 In the bad old days of JavaScript, it was common for library authors to add methods to the native prototypes of global types like `Object`, `Array`, `String`, and `Function`.
-At first it seemed like a convienence, but developers quickly realized it was a nightmare.
+At first it seemed like a convenience, but developers quickly realized it was a nightmare.
 If two different libraries add the same method to `Array.prototype`, each with a slightly different signature or behavior, it would lead to bugs that were almost impossible to track down.

 These days, almost no libraries modify native prototypes.
 In fact, I've seen some libraries publicly shamed for even trying.
 If we've learned our lesson in JavaScript, why haven't we learned it in CSS?

 Every single one of the most popular CSS frameworks today uses absolutely terrible class names.
-They've choosen the most common names for the most common UI elements and globally reserved them with no consideration for the host environment.
+They've chosen the most common names for the most common UI elements and globally reserved them with no consideration for the host environment.

 Consider Bootstrap.
 Every single one of its JavaScript plugins uses a namespace and comes with a `.noConflict()` method to avoid naming collisions.
 It does this in JavaScript, but its CSS class names make no such effort, despite [numerous](https://github.com/twbs/bootstrap/issues/1235) [requests](https://github.com/twbs/bootstrap/issues/1287) for it, and [easy solutions](/articles/dynamic-selectors/) that I, and other developers, suggested years ago.